akejolin/snowpack-plugin-content-hash/README.md

 This small snowpack plugin will add a *content hash* to your imports paths.
 The hash is created on `build` command.
 If no changes is made within the files, the hash will result the same as last build.

 ### Why content hash
-If you do not want bundlling of production code, then browser-cache-control of each imported module is getting important.
-Specially if you use some sort of cache service in front of your application.
+If you do not want bundled production code, then cache control of each imported module is getting more important.
+Specially if you use some sort of cache service in front of your application, for instance CloudFront.

 Content based hash, is a great way of taking control over whether the browser should point the request towards its cache or the server.
 Once there are some changes made within the file, the hash will be updated and the browser will then re-download the it.